 This is the easternmost coastal district.
 Its name comes from the two major rivers that cut through it, the Lea which flows out into the sea at Lekeitio, and the Artibai, the mouth of which is located in Ondarroa.
 It is a mountainous, wooded area with few urban centres.
 The municipalities where producing wineries can be found are those of Markina–Xemein and Mendexa.

 This area comprises the land of the municipalities on the banks of the river that gives it its name; it starts from the point where the Ibaizabal joins it and extends as far as the Orduña district, virtually at the point of its source.
 It is a highly industrialised area located beside the middle and lower sections of the river, while in the upper area we can find municipalities in which the rural environment predominates.
 In this area in the interior of Bizkaia we can find wineries in the municipalities of Zaratamo, Orozko and Orduña.

 This area extends along the valley formed by the Ibaizabal river, from its border with Gipuzkoa as far as the municipality of Galdakao.
 It is delimited in the south by the slopes of the Anboto mountain and in the north by the Oiz mountain.
 It has an Atlantic climate with temperatures slightly lower than the average for Bizkaia as it is an inland valley.
 The main municipality is Durango.
-The producing wineries are scattered across the valley, in Elorrio, Abadiño, Durango, and Iurreta.
+The producing wineries are scattered across the valley, in Elorrio, Durango, and Amorebieta-Etxano.